jvrsantacruz/dicto/README.rst

 Dicto
 *****

-Integrated, configurable and extensible automated text template processor for notification generation.
+Text template processor for message generation

-* Provides access to a wide range of remote resources offering interesting domain, management and infrastructure information, through *integrations* with several external applications such as *redmine*, *mercurial*, *chef*, *apt* or even arbitrary user-defined data.
+Renders custom templates for recurrent text generation such as emails, changelogs, or notifications, fetching data from several sources such as *git*, *chef*, *redmine*...
+Integrated, configurable and extensible through templates.

-* *Configurable* through `yaml <http://www.yaml.org>`_ files,
+* Usable command line interface, designed for humans.
-  defining a *profile* based system, allowing for multiple complex configurations to be easily used, shared and extended.
+* Lots of remote resources offering interesting domain, management and infrastructure information, through *integrations* with several external applications such as *redmine*, *mercurial*, *chef*, *apt repositories*
-* Simple to *extend* adding custom `Jinja2 <http://jinja.pocoo.org>`_
+* Add your custom `Jinja2 <http://jinja.pocoo.org>`_ templates, and extra
-  templates, and extra remote resources remote resources as *plugins*.
+  remote resources remote resources as *plugins*.  *apt* or even arbitrary user-defined data.
+See the examples.
-* Offering a very straight-forward command line interface for humans.
+* *Configurable* through `yaml <http://www.yaml.org>`_ files, defining a *profile* based system, allowing for different multiple complex configurations to be easily used, reused and shared.

 Commands
 --------